Our Web Policies and Disclaimers

 The Texas State Library and Archives Commission (TSLAC) is committed to making its Web site accessible to all users, and complying with the Texas Administrative Code 206.50 Accessibility Standard.
 All Web pages and electronic documents published to the agency Web site that are built, updated, or revised after the effective date of this policy must comply with the TAC 206.50 standards.
 TAC 206.50 establishes only a minimum standard for accessibility and Web pages; agency staff responsible for publishing to the agency Web site are encouraged to go beyond the minimum whenever possible.

 TSLAC welcomes comments on how to improve the Web site's accessibility for users with disabilities.
 If site visitors using assistive technology find that the format of any material on the agency Web site interferes with their ability to access the information, they should contact the Accessibility Coordinator.
 The e-mail to the Accessibility Coordinator should include:

 - Preferred format in which to receive the material

 - Web address of the requested material

 Further information on accommodations and resources for persons with disabilities can be found at the Governor's Committee on People with Disabilities website at http://governor.state.tx.us/disabilities/

 We do not collect personal information on our users in the logs we keep to compile our Web site statistics.
 See the Web Site Statistics section on this page for more information about the information we do collect.

-"Cookies" are used to authenticate registers users of online database.
+"Cookies" are used to authenticate registered users of online databases.
 For more information please see the Cookies section on this page.